barabum0/fastapi-template-poetry/README.md

 - **Loguru Integration**: Includes pre-configured Loguru for superior logging capabilities.
 - **Poetry for Dependency Management**: Employs Poetry to simplify package management and dependency resolution.
 - **Black Code Style**: Adheres to the Black code style for consistent and clean Python code.
+- **isort for Import Sorting**: Ensures imports are neatly organized and consistent using isort.
+- **mypy for Static Type Checking**: Incorporates mypy to catch errors and ensure type safety in your codebase.
+- **pytest for Testing**: Leverages pytest for comprehensive and efficient testing of your application.

 ## Usage 🛠️